Naked Raygun: Post-Naked Raygun

 In 1989, John Haggerty left Naked Raygun to form Pegboy with his younger brother Joe (formerly of Bloodsport and The Effigies) and Steve Saylors and Larry Damore of the Bhopal Stiffs (Pierre Kezdy would later replace Steve Saylors).

-Jeff Pezzati is also the lead singer of The Bomb, which is a different and later band than the San Francisco group, known as "Bomb".
+Jeff Pezzati is also the lead singer of The Bomb.

 Reunions

 A two-show reunion in 1997 produced the live album Free Shit!.

 In 1999, the independent record label Quarterstick Records re-issued the band's back catalog on CD.

 In 2006 Naked Raygun reunited for Riot Fest, an annual punk rock festival held in Chicago.
 Following their 2006 reunion, Naked Raygun announced that the band was "back for good."
 The reunited lineup consists of its "Raygun...Naked Raygun" members: Pezzati, Stephens, Kezdy, and Spicer.
 In 2009 Naked Raygun returned to the studio for the first time since 1997 for a series of 7-inch singles released on Riot Fest Records and announced plans to record an LP, the first since 1990's Raygun...
 Naked Raygun.

 In 2011, Pete Mittler of The Methadones joined the line-up so that longtime bassist Pierre Kezdy could recover from a stroke.

 In August 2014, Naked Raygun opened for Bad Religion, The Offspring and Stiff Little Fingers on the last two shows of the Summer Nationals tour at The Rave in Milwaukee and Harrah's Stir Cove in Council Bluffs, Iowa.

 Naked Raygun (along with Urge Overkill and Cheap Trick) opened for the Foo Fighters at Wrigley Field, Chicago, on August 29, 2015.

 Although the band announced plans to release a new album in 2016, no recordings were released until 2021's Over The Overlords.

 Pierre Kezdy died of cancer on October 9, 2020.